Progressive Party of Canada: Elected to office

-The Progressive Party is commonly perceived as a western protest party, but in fact more Progressive MPs were elected in Ontario (with a sitting provincial farmers' government) than in Alberta in the 1921 election.
-The party had strong support among western voters, although they were few when compared to the number of seats in Ontario.
-All the MPs from Alberta were either United Farmers of Alberta candidates who were allied to the Progressives (and included in the totals recorded above) or Labour – no Conservatives or Liberals were elected in that province that election.
-Ten UFA MPs were elected, the other two seats in the province were taken by Labour candidates.
+The Progressive Party is commonly perceived as a western protest party, but in fact in the 1921 election, more Progressive MPs were elected in Ontario, which had a provincial farmers' government (the United Farmers of Ontario) than in Alberta.
+The party had strong support among Alberta voters, and won almost all the Alberta seats.
+But in number these were few when compared to the number of seats in Ontario.

+All the Alberta MPs elected in 1921 were either United Farmers of Alberta candidates who were allied to the Progressives (and included in the Progressive total recorded above) or Labour; two were elected in Calgary.
+No Conservatives or Liberals were elected in that province that election.
+Ten UFA MPs were elected, while the other two seats in the province were taken by Labour candidates.
 Alberta had elected a UFA government prior to the 1921 federal election.

-The Progressives won 24 of the 81 seats in Commons from Ontario; however, the party viewed this as a disappointing result.
-Despite finishing second in seat count, there were not enough Progressive and farmer MPs to safely secure the balance of power against the narrow Liberal minority government.
-The Progressives received significant support in the Maritime provinces, but obtained only one seat in New Brunswick.
-It also got five seats in British Columbia.
-In addition to their power in Ontario, Manitoba and Alberta, farmers' parties were significant presences in Nova Scotia and New Brunswick, but this failed to translate into seats in the House of Commons.
+The Progressives won 24 of the 81 seats in Commons from Ontario.
+However, some in the party viewed this as a disappointing result.
+Despite finishing second in the seat count, not enough Progressive and farmer MPs were elected to wield the balance of power against the Liberal minority government.

+The Progressives received significant number of votes in the Maritime provinces, but obtained only one seat, in New Brunswick.
+In addition to their representation in Ontario, Manitoba and Alberta, farmers' parties were significant presences in Nova Scotia and New Brunswick, but this failed to translate into seats in the House of Commons.
+The party also got five seats in British Columbia.

 The Progressives were divided over what to do following the 1921 election.
 A significant group of ex-Liberals, including Crerar, supported forming a coalition government with the Liberals.
-This was resisted by Montreal interests in the Liberal Party and by radical Progressives, including the UFA MPs.
-These followers of Wood wished to remain a decentralized party with each individual member simply representing his constituents, supporting the Liberal government in what it did in their mind right and opposing it in what it did wrong.
-The two groups agreed to refuse the position of Official Opposition, normally accorded to the party with the second-largest number of seats, and this was passed on to the third-largest party, the Conservative Party.
+This was resisted by Montreal interests in the Liberal Party and also by radical Progressives, including the UFA MPs and Agnes MacPhail of the United Farmers of Ontario.
+Others in the movement wanted a strong unified independent political party.
+Followers of Wood wished the party to remain a decentralized party with each individual member simply representing his constituents, supporting the Liberal government when what it did was right and opposing it when what it did was wrong.

+The Progressives/Farmers refused the position of Official Opposition, normally accorded to the party with the second-largest number of seats.
+This was passed on to the third-largest party, the Conservative Party.